Going green this summer is a great way of exercising creativity and preserving the environment.

 4. Get Indoor Plants

 Living plants are the best when it comes to purifying the air.
-A couple of vases spread around the house will reduce air pollution substantially.
+A couple of vases spread around the house will reduce indoor air pollution substantially.
 Another benefit is that you’ll be able to add life to your home by using several species and colors of plants.

 Ensure that the plants receive sufficient water and sunlight daily.
 Plants are the perfect way to spruce up your home with some greenery and improve the air quality.